 While some of the terms in the final model effects are expected due to the nature of the experiment, others are noteworthy and should be considered in the context of the results of the experiment.
-The statistically significant negative coefficient of the fixed effect portrayed in Table 8 for semester is not surprising, since Freshman level statistics courses typically require at least some remedial high school mathematics.
-Therefore, if a student was not prepared to enroll upon entering the College, they could have been taking the prerequisite course for this class in the Fall, suggesting that they were not adequately for the curriculum from their secondary education.
+The statistically significant negative coefficient of the fixed effect for semester is not surprising, since Freshman level statistics courses typically require at least some remedial high school mathematics.
+Therefore, if a student was not prepared to take this course in the Fall of their Freshman year, they were likely taking the prerequisite course for this class in the Fall, suggesting that they were not adequately for the curriculum from their previous experience in high school.

-The EDA and results for Question 1 suggest that there would be a fixed effect for rubric as well as a random effect interaction between rubric and artifact.
+It is expected from the EDA and results for Question 1 that there would be a fixed effect for rubric as well as a random effect interaction between rubric and artifact.
 Since the rubrics are assessing different skills, the ratings were likely to vary by rubric category.
-In some instances, such as Initial EDA or Interpret Results, these skills are largely focused on in an introductory statistics course to understand the basic aspects of statistical analysis.
-Undergraduates prepared to take Freshman Statistics are likely adequately prepared by their high school education to learn these concepts with minimal difficulty.
-Alternatively, skills assessed in rubrics such as Select Method require more critical thinking skills about the principles of statistics, and it is less likely that first-year freshman have adequately developed these skills to argue their case to an expert rater.
-This would explain the larger fixed effects coefficient estimates for Initial EDA and Interpret Results relative to Select Method, even though all of them are statistically significant at the 5% level and positive.
+In some instances, such as Initial EDA or Interpret Results, these skills are largely focused on in an introductory statistics course to understand the basic technical aspects of statistical analysis.
+Carnegie Mellon undergraduates prepared to take Freshman Statistics are likely adequately prepared by their high school education to learn these concepts with minimal difficulty.
+Alternatively, skills assessed in rubrics such as Select Method require more critical thinking skills about the principles of statistics, and it is less likely that students coming from high school have adequately developed these skills to argue their case to an expert rater.
+This would explain the larger coefficient estimates for Initial EDA and Interpret Results relative to Select Method, even though all of them are statistically significant and positive.
 Similarly, we would expect a random effect interaction between rubric and artifact; since each artifact is of different quality, the ratings for each rubric would vary across artifact.

 The more interesting result identified from the final model is the fixed effect for rater as well as the interaction between the fixed effects for rater and rubric.
 Also noteworthy is the random effects interaction between rater and artifact.
-Table 8 displays the statistically significant positive coefficient for rater 2 which suggests that rater 2 gives a higher rating score on average compared to rater 1.
+The statistically significant positive coefficient for rater 2 suggests that rater 2 gives a higher rating score on average compared to rater 1.
 Additionally, the coefficients that capture the interaction between the rubrics Interpret Results, Research Question, Select Method, and Text Organization and raters 2 and 3 are all statistically significant and negative.
-Coupling this with the inclusion of a random effects interaction, these results suggest that the raters are not rating the artifacts in the same way when assessing the artifacts.
-This is problematic for the results of the experiment because the variation in ratings across the artifacts is associated with both who is rating the artifact and the quality of the artifact.
-Such findings dampen the utility of the results obtained by the experiment.
+Coupling this with the random effects interaction, these results suggest that the raters are not rating the artifacts in the same way, and that each rater is using the rubric categories differently when assessing the artifacts.
+This is problematic when examining the results of the experiment because the variation in ratings across the artifacts is associated with who is rating the artifact impacts the rating, not simply the quality of the artifact.
+Such results dampen the utility of the results obtained by the experiment.